 Shaw and Eli Oberstein exchanged barbs in the trade press.
 At the time Shaw left Victor, he, along with Glenn Miller and Tommy Dorsey, was one of Victor’s largest selling artists.
 Despite this, Victor held back many of the recordings Shaw had made with his 1944-45 band.
 Some were released in very small quantities throughout the late 1940s, with little or no promotion by Victor, others were never issued at all until the LP era.
 One of the most successful relationships between a recording artist and a record company in American musical history had come to an acrimonious end.

 Shaw’s difficulty in getting work for his band continued throughout this period.
 Aside from a series of Saturday night appearances at the Casa Manana in Los Angeles which began on September 15, the band was idle.
 Now there were no more Victor recording sessions, no more theater engagements.
 The final appearance on radio by this band was on November 7, when they were featured on a Fitch Bandwagon broadcast emanating from an NBC studio in Los Angeles.
-Four tunes were performed by the band: “S’Wonderful,” “Night and Day,” “Let’s Walk”, and “My Man,” with a vocal by Cass Dailey These recordings show that the band and Artie were in great form.
+Four tunes were performed by the band: “S’Wonderful,” “Night and Day,” “Let’s Walk”, and “My Man,” with a vocal by Cass Dailey.
+These recordings show that the band and Artie were in great form.

 The band’s final live gig was at the New Meadowbrook Ballroom in the Culver City section of Los Angeles.
 It ran until November 18, whereupon Shaw disbanded.
 But Shaw’s reason (apparently) for keeping the band together since early August emerged while the band was playing at the New Meadowbrook: he wanted to make some more records with it.
 On November 13-14, he took the band into Radio Recorders studio at 7000 Santa Monica Blvd. and recorded it at his own expense.
 Six masters were made including “Let’s Walk,” a smoking blues original by arranger George Siravo, which features some particularly potent Shaw clarinet.
-(George Siravo is pictured at left in the summer of 1937 as a member of Glenn Miller’s reed section.
+(George Siravo is pictured at right in the summer of 1937 as a member of Glenn Miller’s reed section.
 To his left is Irving Fazola.)

 [i] Some of Shaw’s sidemen also had time to make records away from the Shaw band.
 One such session, made on June 7 for the Atomic label, was led by Barney Kessel, and produced some very good music.
 The personnel included Shaw’s entire rhythm section, his tenor saxophonist Herbie Steward, and the vibraphonist Johnny White.
 The group’s sound makes one wonder what would have happened if Shaw had used different instruments and originals by his sidemen in his Gramercy Five.